AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

       end T2;
    end P;

-As soon as a constructor exist, an object cannot be created without calling one of the available constructors, omitting the self parameter.
+As soon as a constructor exist, an objects cannot be created without calling one of the available constructors, omitting the self parameter.
 This call is made on the object creation, using the type followed by 'Make and the constructor parameters.
 When preceded by a `new` operator, it creates an